Form design: from zero to hero all in one blog post

-Put errors in a list at the top of the page.
-When the user clicks on an error, set focus to the input.
-For a group of inputs, like radio buttons, set focus to the first input.
+Show errors at the top of the page.
+When the user clicks on an error, focus the input.

-Put the error message just above the field too.
+Put each error just above the input too.
 Placing it below is problematic.

 Style error messages in red and use a warning icon to provide a comparable experience for colour blind users.